junxit/us-congress-bills-115/bill.md

   - **(1)** *Flux* The term “flux” means the rate of flow of photons.
   - **(2)** *Hard x-ray* The term “hard x-ray” means a photon with energy greater than 20 kiloelectron volts.
 - **(c)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the upgrade under this section occurs before December 31, 2025.
-- **(d)** *Funding* Out of funds appropriated to the Office of Science, there shall be made available to the Secretary to carry out the upgrade under this section—
+- **(d)** *Funding* There are authorized to be appropriated to the Secretary for the Office of Science to carry out to completion the upgrade under this section—
   - **(1)** $93,000,000 for fiscal year 2018;
   - **(2)** $130,000,000 for fiscal year 2019;
   - **(3)** $152,400,000 for fiscal year 2020;